-- d.
-When the Data Client Installation Type dialog box opens, select the End User option. - e.
+- 1. Follow the instructions presented on the screen and press the Next button to advance through the various pages. - 2.
+On the Software License Agreement page, you must click "I accept the terms in the license agreement" in order to continue with the installation. - 3.
+On the Installation Type page select the "Custom Installation". - When the Data Client Installation Type dialog box opens, select the End User option. - 5.
 When the Define Server dialog box opens, in the Server's Network Name box, enter the network name of the Windows server on which the Relativity Data Server was installed.
 The value in the Service Port box should match the service port number for the Windows server on which the Data Server was installed.
-The default is 1583. - 7.
-When either the standard or custom installation is complete, click the Finished button on the Installation Status page.
+The default is 1583. - 6.
+When the Ready to Install the Program dialog box open, click the Install button to begin the installation. - 7.
+When the custom installation is complete, click the Finish button on the Completed page.